Why Write Cards?

 Cards can empower.

-In college, my Dad wrote me an encouragement card while I was on my first big trip without parents.
-He told me he was proud of me, believed in me, and that my gifts as an artist and writer would be used to bless others.
+My Dad wrote me an encouragement card while on my first big trip without him and my Mom.
+He told me he was proud of me and believed in me.
 Only a year or two later, he was diagnosed with cancer and passed away.
-When I feel self-doubt and hear voices of defeat, I reach for his card and I re-read it.
-I can hear his voice through his words.

 Cards can speak for us.

-Writing a card to someone makes us pause (hard to do, nowadays)--and say to our loved ones, “I see you.
+Writing a card to someone makes us pause (hard to do nowadays when our phones are a constant distraction).
+But taking the time to write “I see you.
 I believe in you.
-I love you."
+I love you" will make a difference.
 And who knows?
 You might just end up with a bestie!
 Or write life-changing words that inspire for a lifetime.
 You might just end up being changed yourself.